airblast-dev/texter/README.md

 ### LSP Server for Trunk (trunkls)
 An LSP server that provides completions and hover information to editors for `trunk`'s custom HTML attributes.
 The sections where `texter` is used are fairly simple to follow.
-If you intend to take a look on how `texter` can be used in an LSP, this is likely a good starting point as it demonstrates how easy to is to integrate an LSP server.
+If you intend to take a look on how `texter` can be used in an LSP, this is likely a good starting point as it demonstrates how easy it is to integrate with an LSP server.

 ![image](https://github.com/user-attachments/assets/854b365d-3293-447a-9811-5ec5c8b9c510)